 - Inspections throughout the reactor’s operating life, and periodic removal of pressure tubes from service for examination

-- CNSC staff evaluation of results of monitoring activities, to confirm that required design and fitness-for-service safety margins are maintained; the results of these evaluations are also used to verify that the current understanding of the degradation mechanisms is correct
+- CNSC staff evaluation of results of monitoring activities, to confirm that required safety margins for design and fitness for service are maintained; the results of these evaluations are also used to verify that the current understanding of the degradation mechanisms is correct

 These 4 elements form a continuous feedback loop between the licensee and the CNSC throughout the operating life of the pressure tubes.

 CNSC staff evaluate the overall program and accept it if it meets requirements.
-CNSC staff actively monitor licensee activities to ensure that compliance verification criteria are met.
+They also actively monitor licensee activities to ensure that compliance verification criteria are met.

 After every inspection campaign, inspected pressure tubes must be evaluated against compliance verification criteria to demonstrate that the tube will meet the established safety margins until at least the next planned inspection or, in some cases, the expected end of life.